 Which Direction to Hike the Trans Zion Traverse

-There are two main considerations in decided which direction to hike the Zion Traverse: transportation to the trailhead and elevation gain.
+There are two main considerations in deciding which direction to hike the Zion Traverse: transportation to the trailhead and elevation gain.

 West to East: Lee Pass to the Grotto